Pako-Autarkes/Morlo/README.md

 ## 🎅 Dear Santa — The Christmas List

-> **What this is:** The *"Carta a los Reyes Magos"* — that thing Spanish kids do every January.
-> They ask for *everything*, not knowing if they need it, just because it's on TV.
+> The "Carta a los Reyes Magos" — Spanish kids asking for everything they saw on TV, not knowing if they need it, not caring if it fits.
-> That's exactly how clients write software requirements.
-> This is our version.
+That's how clients write requirements.
+This is our version.
 We know what we want.
 We just don't have infinite elves.

 ### Shipped | 🚧 WIP | 📝 Backlog | 🔮 Probably Never